pelagia123/todo-list-tutorial/component.md

 {% endcode-tabs-item %}
 {% endcode-tabs %}

-We'll add more style later on.
+We'll add more styles later on.

 **Note:** the Angular CLI supports css-extension languages out-of-the-box: sass, less, and stylus.